 The Program is completely FREE.

 Register to be be partnered with a caring young person to explore and create art together.
-Care partners of registered participants living with dementia can access virtual wellness programming offered by the YMCA of Three Rivers for the duration of this program.
+Care partners of older adult participants can access wellness programming onsite at the Stork Family YMCA while Sharing Our Voices is in session.

 If you are a creative, outgoing teen in high school then this program is for you!
 Youth involved in this program can opt-in to leadership activities that will count towards their high school volunteer requirements.